priyankamishra11/handoff-plugin/README.md

 Surface this warning and trigger as early as possible — when context is roughly 50% full — so the handoff doc captures the complete session, not a truncated one.
 Do not wait until compaction starts.
 Do not ask permission.
 Act immediately.

+**Fire once per session only.** Before triggering, check if the text "⚠️ Context is almost full" already appears earlier in this conversation.
+If it does, the handoff has already been created — do not trigger again regardless of context level.
+The user has been warned and the doc is saved.
 ```

 ---